Interracial marriage: Philippines

 Centuries of migration, diaspora, assimilation, and cultural diversity have made most Filipinos open-minded in embracing interracial marriage and multiculturalism, especially after three centuries of Spanish colonization.
 Following independence in 1945, the Philippines has seen both small and large-scale immigration into the country, mostly involving Chinese, Americans, Europeans, Japanese, and South Asians.
-More recent migrations into the country by Koreans, Brazilians and other Southeast Asians have contributed to the enrichment of the country's ethnic landscape.
+More recent migrations into the country by Koreans, Brazilians, and other Southeast Asians have contributed to the enrichment of the country's ethnic landscape.

 Thousands of interracial marriages between Americans and Filipinos have taken place since the United States took possession of the Philippines after the Philippine–American War.
-Due to the strategic location of the Philippines, as many as 21 bases and 100,000 military personnel were stationed there since the U.S. first colonized the islands in 1898.
+Due to the strategic location of the Philippines, as many as 21 bases and 100,000 military personnel were stationed there since the United States first colonized the islands in 1898.
 These bases were decommissioned in 1992 after the end of the Cold War, but left behind thousands of Amerasian children.
 The Pearl S. Buck International Foundation estimates there are 52,000 Amerasians scattered throughout the Philippines.

 In the United States intermarriage among Filipinos with other races is common.
 They have the largest number of interracial marriages among Asian immigrant groups, as documented in California.
 It is also noted that 21.8% of Filipino Americans are of mixed blood, second among Asian Americans, and is the fastest growing.

 Interracial marriages particularly among Southeast Asians are continually increasing.
 At present, there is an increasing number of Southeast Asian intermarriages, particularly between Filipinos and Malaysians (Dumanig, 2009).
 Such marriages have created an impact on language, religion and culture.
 Dumanig argues that Filipino-Malaysian couples no longer prefer their own ethnic languages as the medium of communication at home.
 The use of English with some switching in Bahasa Malaysia, Chinese, and Filipino is commonly used.

 Philippine nationality law is currently based upon the principles of jus sanguinis and therefore descent from a parent who is a citizen/national of the Republic of the Philippines is the primary method of acquiring Philippine citizenship.
 Birth in the Philippines to foreign parents does not in itself confer Philippine citizenship, although RA9139, the Administrative Naturalization Law of 2000, does provide a path for administrative naturalization of certain aliens born on Philippine soil (Jus soli).
 Together, some of these recent immigrants have intermarried with the indigenous Filipinos, as well as with the previous immigrant groups, giving rise to Filipinos of mixed racial and/or ethnic origins also known as mestizos.